 David R. Johnson Preservation Award

 The Belmont Historical Society invites community members to nominate projects that have furthered the preservation efforts in Belmont for the David R. Johnson Preservation Award.
-The next set of awards will be presented at the Belmont Historical Society’s Annual Meeting to be held on May 17, 2017.
+The awards are presented at the Belmont Historical Society’s Annual Meeting held in May of each year.

 Properties throughout the town, not just in the historic districts, are eligible for nomination.
 The categories for nomination are:

 - Private residences

 - Preservation of Open Space & Land Conservation